 How to make it

-It’s time to make this super easy and very delicious sheet pan chicken thigh recipe!
+It’s time to make this super easy and very delicious sheet pan chicken thigh and veggies.
+Let me show you how easy it is!

 Make the spice mix